jacobkly/moviewatchers/README.md

 ## About

-The incentive for this project is to learn **Go** and **React + TypeScript** by solving the problem of watching movies and shows on websites with low graphic and audio quality.
-Instead, * *moviewatchers** accesses user's specified memory storage, with approval, populating a web page with all movies and shows.
-This gives easy access and playback of all user favorite videos locally on their specified storage.
+**moviewatchers** is a proof-of-concept app built to practice **Go** and **React + TypeScript**.
+It provides a simple interface for organizing and playing videos stored locally on a user’s device.

+With user approval, the app scans specified local storage to create a web page displaying available videos for easy access and playback.
+This project is purely educational, focusing on improving coding skills and providing a better way to enjoy locally stored content.